AlbinFranzen/AlbinFranzen.github.io/index.md

 My prior work experience consists primarily of working as a tennis coach for varied levels from beginner to advanced compeitive players.
 Tennis is one of my greatest hobbies which I have played since I was very young.
 Apart from tennis I am also interested in elite calisthenics/bodyweight training and speedcubing.

 If you would like to get in touch with me you can send me an email at albinfranzen@hotmail.com

+Here you can take a look at my resumé